samuelkhiba3/Task-Management/README.md

-Here's the revised version focusing solely on the backend:

 # Task-Management
 An application designed to streamline task assignment, tracking, and completion.

 ## Overview

-This Task Management project is built with Spring Boot and JWT-based authentication to manage tasks and users efficiently.
+This Task Management project is built with Spring Boot, React, and JWT-based authentication to manage tasks and users efficiently.
 The application supports various roles (Admin, Project Manager, Team Lead, Member) with specific permissions.

-Features
+## Features

 - User authentication and authorization with JWT
 - Role-based access control